-In addition to the bi-yearly requirement, the Maintenance Diagnostics test must be performed if there is any change to a voting machine's hardware and/or software.
-Furthermore, if any of the main components of a voting machine are replaced, such as the CPU or the VPDs (voter panel drivers), the following steps must be taken after Maintenance Diagnostics is done.
+In addition to the bi-yearly requirement, the Maintenance Diagnostics tests must be performed if there is any change to a voting machine's hardware and/or software.
+Furthermore, if any of the main components of a voting machine are replaced, such as the CPU, the following steps must be taken after Maintenance Diagnostics is done.
 As more fully explained below, Setup Diagnostics must be performed on the voting machine, which must then be subjected to a "mock election" in official election mode.
 The voting machine should stay in this mode, powered off overnight, and then powered on the following day to complete the examination.